JJ/hoborg/text/text.md

 their caps were set just so you could not really see their face.
 So that you could not describe it later.
 That is why they were nondescript.
 Hey, said that already.
 You weren't listening?

+The non-strong non-descript guy seemed to be the one that was going to do the talking.
+After exchanging pleasantries, which is the right thing to do for well-educated gentlemen that we all were, they offered me a cigar which I rejected because I don't smoke, as you might have already noticed, and went down to business, not-strong in front of me and fists-mean-business by my side and slightly behind me.
+He really meant business that way too.

 A rolling teakettle with ears
 ---------------------------